 Isotropy the dominant Parameter

-Our research shows that contributions due to the non-isotropic behavior of electric field probes is not fully recognized or understood.
+Research shows the non-isotropic behavior of electric field probes largely contribute to the measurement uncertainty and or error.
+Because this topic is not typical and relatively new it is not formally recognized or accepted.
 It is clear, that errors caused by the non-isotropic behavior of E-field probes are much larger than previously thought.
-These errors are mostly seen in the frequency range above 1 GHz.
+Errors seen are mostly in the frequency range above 1 GHz.
 Currently the isotropic error of a probe is not specified in the range above this critical 1 GHz point.
 It shows that the isotropic errors have a considerable impact on the accuracy of EMC immunity testing in anechoic and mode-stir chambers.
 Therefore it is essential that the isotropic behavior of e-field probes is specified over the total frequency range.

-This research project has not (yet) been conducted on ‘mode stir’ measurements or in reverberation chambers.
+This research project hasn’t (yet) been conducted on ‘mode stir’ measurements or in reverberation chambers.
 It is very possible that the truly generated field in such rooms is lower than the needed field for a specific test.
 This is because in these type of chambers, reflections play a key role in the measurement technique.
 This is especially the case with mode stir that rely on the reflections from the walls that should result in an evenly distributed field.
-However, due to non-isotropic probes this cannot be properly measured.
+However, due to the non-isotropic nature of some probes this cannot be properly measured.
 This can also result in these rooms under testing where the field measured is lower than the actual generated field.
-Further research is required to carefully and precisely measure these deviations and errors.
+Further research into the importance of isotropy is required to carefully and precisely measure these deviations and errors.
 With such research this hypothesis can be either proved or rubbished, only time will tell